Cyber security in the Financial Industry: Protecting Sensitive Financial Data

 Banks need to use greater caution than other types of businesses.
 It is the cost for banks to keep your valuable personal information.
 The bank’s data is at risk of being stolen if it is not protected against cybercriminals.

-This is the answer to the question of why is cyber security important in the financial industry.
+This is the answer to the question of why cyber security is important in the financial industry.

 Cyber Threats and Risks in the Financial Industry

 Web application attacks: Google Apps for Work is one of the most widely used web programs, and many businesses rely on it.
 Employees may easily share files and work together thanks to these programs.
 Yet, due to their convenience and reliance on user input, these services are prone to being attacked.
-Redirects to malicious sites or links that lure people into clicking on them are possible outcomes of these kinds of attacks.
+Redirects to malicious sites or links that lure people into clicking on them are possible outcomes of these attacks.

 “Bots” refer to computer programs that are programmed to carry out specific actions in the virtual world.
 The usage of bots is commonplace in the finance industry.
 Companies often use them to enhance customer service.
 Remember that not all bots have the same intent.
 Malicious bots serve various purposes, such as email spam and brute-force password attacks.